-Two limitations of Mig welding is that it can be difficult to use outdoors (wind can blow away your shielding gas), and that you have to cart around a gas bottle.
+The two major limitations of Mig welding is that it can be difficult to use outdoors (wind can blow away your shielding gas), and that you have to cart around a gas bottle.
 Flux-core welding, also known as wire-feed welding, does not require gas, instead using a flux-cored wire to shield the arc.
 This process is effective when welding outdoors, in windy conditions, or on dirty materials.
-Flux-core is not a good choice for thin sheet metal.
+Flux-core is not the best choice for thin sheet metal.

 MIG Welding With Shielding Gas

 As it's name implies, the metal inert gas (MIG) welding process uses a shielding gas to "shield" the molten puddle from the atmosphere.
 The shielding gas is fed through the gun, and basically "suffocates" the weld area from oxygen.

 With shielding gas, you to get clean, good looking welds on thin sheet metal.
 Mig welding is the best choice for welding automotive body panels.

 Most inexpensive MIG welders run on 110-volts that have a high current but only for a short time.
 This duration is called the duty cycle.
 220-volt welders will feature a higher current with longer duty cycles.